2023 Women's European Volleyball Championship

-The 2023 Women's European Volleyball Championship will be the 33rd edition of the Women's European Volleyball Championship, organised by Europe's governing volleyball body, the CEV.
-For the third consecutive time, the Women's EuroVolley will be held in four countries: Belgium, Italy, Germany and Estonia.
+The 2023 Women's European Volleyball Championship was the 33rd edition of the Women's European Volleyball Championship, organised by Europe's governing volleyball body, the Confédération Européenne de Volleyball.
+For the third consecutive time, it was held in four countries: Belgium, Estonia, Germany and Italy.
+The top three teams of the tournament qualified for the 2025 FIVB Volleyball Women's World Championship as the CEV representative, except Serbia who had already qualified as the defending world champions.

 Qualification

 Pools composition

 The drawing of lots was combined with a seeding of National Federations and performed as follows: